Olimon660/UsydInnovation2019/README.md

 ## Highlights
 - Based on the recently published [WSL ResNext101](https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/) model, I followed an optimised and highly efficient tuning process, which leverages the power of both GCP and Artemis.
+  - Models are saved at each epoch, so the best model can be selected without overfitting.
 - I have collected as much external data as possible, as the amount of data is really the key to boost deep learning algorithms' performance.
 - Many other models are also explored in the competition, including EfficientNet, DenseNet, InceptionV3 etc.
 - The preprocessing with gaussian blur is also pivotal for enhancing the performance.
 - Preprocessed images are stored and then loaded for training.
 Compared to preprocessing images everytime in training, this dramatically saves the training time needed.
   - The shorter dimension of the image is scaled to 350
   - Gaussian Blur
 - One novel approach is to treat this as an Ordinal Regression (OR) problem.
 Ideas are brought from [this](https://ieeexplore.ieee.org/document/7780901) study, with a better implementation of the architecture.
 However, this architecture makes the training a lot slower and the improvement is almost negligible, therefore not much tuning effort is spent on it.
+  - the code is in `script/train_orcnn.py`
 - The final best model is an ensemble of 5 ResNext101 models, treating the problem as **regression** with **SmoothL1Loss**.
 The best single model has the following parameters:
   - Batch size = 2^6
   - Num of epoches = 9